(This is a continuation of Zeke’s story. The first part appears here.)

 People in the adoption world are starting to open up more about what life is really like after you bring your child home, but 5 years ago, this was still relatively uncommon.
 Sure there were some people at Christian adoption conferences who boldly shared their horrific stories, but no one in our circles seemed to have any problems with their adopted kids.
 We knew small families with a couple of adopted kids and large families with multiple kids who had been adopted.
 They all sat so nicely in church, never had an outburst, and seemed so well adjusted.
 It’s not that we were naive, we actually asked a few adoptive parents about the realities in their homes, but we later discovered that the struggles just weren’t shared.
 The realities of life were kept within families.
 The child’s story was the child’s to tell.
 The trouble is, prenatal trauma (and it’s after effects) are not just the child’s story; it’s the family’s story, and we were about to find out it would be our story.

 Zeke spent 19 days in the NICU.
 He could have gotten out a bit sooner, but had some bradycardia problems and didn’t want to eat.
 He was the second child I had to strip naked to take a bottle so he wouldn’t drift into a milk coma half way through.
-His nurses even refused to believe he was biracial because he acted like all the other lazy little white babies they cared for, which was telling for what was to come.
 There were some health concerns during those first few weeks, including the risk of HIV, but it was overall a time of relative calm.
 We had a baby that slept all the time, took his medicine, and ate when we made him eat.
 It seemed like any effects of prenatal drug and alcohol exposure were divinely avoided.
 His first HIV test came back negative, so we were hopeful in that regard too.
 We spent our days holding him, juggling our girls, and getting to know our son’s birth mom.

 She came to the hospital every day to spend time alone with Zeke and we encouraged her to have as much time as she needed.
 We knew she was extremely emotionally fragile, and we wanted to love her as much as we could in the time we were there.
 Honestly, she was easy to love.
 We learned much about her life story during those first several days as well.
 I cannot share the heartbreaking events of her life here, but I can tell you that she has gone through more physical abuse and emotional pain than anyone I have ever met.
 She has endured pure evil and yet, she has the sweetest spirit of anyone I know.
 She hit rock bottom for the last time while pregnant with Zeke and Jesus changed her heart.
 God used this tiny baby to get her clean and spared her life as a result.
 She considered abortion, but chose to spare his life too.
 She had a week to change her mind about the adoption, but never did.
 Instead, she chose us to raise this child – the one the Lord used to change her life forever – and bravely walked away.
 Knowing what she must be going through broke my heart and the joy of adopting this sweet little baby was always coupled with the sadness of her pain.